Gillian Taylforth: EastEnders

-In 2013, Taylforth said it was a mistake to 'kill off' her character and expressed an interest in coming 'back from the dead'.
+In 2013, Taylforth said it was a mistake to "kill off" her character and expressed an interest in coming "back from the dead".
 She also revealed that former producers had wanted Kathy back in EastEnders.
 At the time, an EastEnders spokesman said that producers had no plans to bring back Kathy Beale.
-However on 14 November 2014, Taylforth reprised the role of Kathy for a Children In Need special in which Ian knocks his head and sees visions of the deceased women in his life.
+However, on 14 November 2014, Taylforth reprised the role of Kathy for a Children In Need special in which Ian knocks his head and sees visions of the deceased women in his life.

 On 19 February 2015, Taylforth made a surprise appearance as Kathy Beale in a live segment of the 30th anniversary episode.
 It was revealed that she had not died but instead faked her own death in South Africa in 2006.
 The BBC then confirmed Taylforth would be reprising the role of Kathy permanently.
 Kathy then made another guest appearance in May before returning in August on a regular basis.
 The BBC revealed the screen age of the character Kathy Beale, as 70 years old, in an episode broadcast in 2020.

 Other work and roles

-After leaving EastEnders in 1998, Taylforth was cast as Jackie Pascoe in ITV's television drama, Footballers' Wives.
-In a Channel 4 poll for the 100 Greatest Sexy Moments, a time where she ends up having sex on top of a snooker table with Cristian Solimeno was placed at number 49.
+After leaving EastEnders in 1998, Taylforth was cast as Jackie Pascoe in ITV's television drama Footballers' Wives.
+In a Channel 4 poll for the 100 Greatest Sexy Moments, a time when she ends up having sex on top of a snooker table with Cristian Solimeno was placed at number 49.
 She played the role for all five series, which made her the only cast member to appear in every series.
 She also appeared on Lily Savage's Blankety Blank in 2001.

-In 2006, she played the role of Mandy Searle in the comedy/drama Jane Hall and she also has appeared as a recurring panellist on ITV's topical chat-show Loose Women (2000, 2006 and 2008).
-She had a regular part in ITV's police drama The Bill playing Sergeant Nikki Wright, and made her first screen appearance on 8 November 2006.
-Taylforth left the role in 2008.
-In 2010, Taylforth took over in the theatre tour of Mum's The Word from Bernie Nolan after she left when her cancer was diagnosed for a second time.
-The tour also starred Coronation Street actresses Tracy Shaw and Sally Ann Matthews and was directed by Taylforth's EastEnders colleague Andrew Lynford.
+In 2006, she played the role of Mandy Searle in the comedy-drama Jane Hall, and she also has appeared as a recurring panellist on ITV's topical chat-show Loose Women (2000, 2006 and 2008).
+She had a regular part in ITV's police drama The Bill playing Sergeant Nikki Wright, and made her first screen appearance on 8 November 2006, leaving the role in 2008.
+In 2010, Taylforth took over in the theatre tour of Mum's the Word from Bernie Nolan after she left when her cancer was diagnosed for a second time.
+The tour also starred Coronation Street actresses Tracy Shaw and Sally Ann Matthews, and was directed by Taylforth's EastEnders colleague Andrew Lynford.
 She also made several pantomime appearances around this time.

 In January 2013, she became a housemate on the eleventh series of Celebrity Big Brother.
 She was the fourth person to be evicted from the house after fifteen days.

-In February 2013, it was announced that she had joined the cast of British soap opera Hollyoaks as matriarch of the Roscoe family, Sandy Roscoe.
-After just over a year in the role, Taylforth announced her decision to leave the role of Sandy to spend more time with her family.
+In February 2013, it was announced that she had joined the cast of British soap opera Hollyoaks as matriarch of the Roscoe family Sandy Roscoe.
+After just over a year in the role, Taylforth announced her decision to leave to spend more time with her family.
 She departed on-screen on 22 August 2014.
 Taylforth briefly reprised the role of Sandy in December 2014, but she departed again shortly afterwards.